RikuAvelar/eoparse/README.md

 # Quick Start Guide

+1. Download the latest version of the [Lua](https://github.com/RikuAvelar/eoparse/releases/download/1.5.6/eoparse.7z) and the [UI](https://github.com/RikuAvelar/eoparse/releases/download/1.5.0/eoparse-ui.7z)
+2. Extract the UI anywhere to your computer, and the Addon to your Addons folder in windower
-1. Open the Eoparse.EXE app.
+3. Open the Eoparse.EXE app.
 This is the UI, and will appear on top of the game.
 Feel free to move it around and resize it
-2. Load the eoparse lua.
+4. Load the eoparse lua.
 If it's already loaded, run the `//eop connect` command

 # How to use